ThomasChaffey/ThomasChaffey.github.io/index.md

 I love searching for connections between the latest research topics and old, forgotten ideas.
 My two biggest heros are probably [Jan Willems](https://homes.esat.kuleuven.be/~sistawww/smc/jwillems/) and [George Zames](http://www.mit.edu/~mitter/publications/85_legacy_zames_IEEEAC.pdf).

 # Bio
 I am a PhD student in the Control Group, University of Cambridge, UK, supervised by [Rodolphe Sepulchre](https://sites.google.com/site/rsepulchre/).
 In October 2022, I will take up the Maudslay-Butler Research Fellowship at [Pembroke College, Cambridge](https://www.pem.cam.ac.uk/).
 My undergraduate degree was in mathematics and computer science, and my masters was in mechanical engineering, both at the University of Sydney, Australia.
-I'm a qualified welder, and I love rock climbing, cycling, surfing and music.
+I'm a qualified welder, and I love rock climbing, cycling, surfing and music (especially Bach and anything with a time signature of 7).

+# Publications
+For a full list of publications, see my [Google Scholar page](https://scholar.google.nl/citations?user=mpR3WKgAAAAJ&hl=en).
+A copy of my PhD thesis can be downloaded [here](/assets/pdf/Tom_thesis.pdf).
+Please let me know if you find any typos.

 # Projects